 - For online application, create an online profile for the real estate licensing board portal.

 - Now, follow the instructions as they relate to your state regulations for certification.

 Unfortunately, each state has its own regulatory requirements for becoming an accredited real estate professional, so there’s no clear amount of time you should anticipate hearing back from your own state’s version of the “Department of Business and Professional Regulation's Online Application Services” in between form submissions.
-Suffice it to say, it could be a few weeks between notifications, however if you feel that your real estate testing forms may have been lost in the mail, then definitely follow up using the contact info provided in the portal you created your application profile with.
+Suffice it to say, it could be a few weeks between notifications, however, if you feel that your testing forms may have been lost in the mail, then definitely follow up using the contact info provided in the portal you created your application profile with.

 Sometimes finding the right combination of words to expand your search means exploring obvious (or not-so-obvious variations) of search terms.
-In this case, you can see how a real estate testing facility may only market their services under the term licensing facility (and so on).
+In this case, you can see how a testing facility may only market their services under the term licensing facility (and so on).
 So when looking for a nearby testing facility to complete your real estate training, keep in mind that you may have to get a little creative in order to widen your options!

-Find your real estate lcense exam testing dates
+Find your testing dates

 Once you have located the state licensing exam facility in the area (one that works well for you), you can check their online schedule to find a testing time that works best.
-Keep in mind that, depending on where you live versus where you work (if you’re currently holding down another job while you train to become a real estate agent), it might make more sense to find a testing facility that has available testing times that work for where you’re going to be at specific points in your daily commute.
+Keep in mind that, depending on where you live versus where you work (if you’re currently holding down another job while you train to become an agent), it might make more sense to find a testing facility that has available testing times that work for where you’re going to be at specific points in your daily commute.

-How to prepare for your real estate license exam
+How to prepare for your license exam

 - Real Estate Principles